broadfield-dev/research-papers/Savant-Garde-Max.md

 Our contribution is a holistic, tripartite system:
 1.  **The Reasoning Engine:** A compact, minimalist language model, trained from a "seed" state.
 Its parameters are dedicated not to storing facts, but to mastering the high-level skills of synthesis, logic, and language comprehension within its specialized domain.
 2.  **The Updatable Knowledge Base:** A Retrieval-Augmented Generation (RAG) vector database.
-This external library contains the raw, factual text of the domain (research papers, textbooks, formulas).
+This external library contains the raw, factual text of the domain.
 It can be updated with new information in real-time, without any need to retrain the model.
 3.  **The Two-Phase Training Protocol:** A specialized training regimen to teach the Reasoning Engine how to effectively use the Knowledge Base:
-    *   **Phase 1 (SFT):** Supervised Fine-Tuning teaches the model the foundational language and logic of its domain, preparing it to understand the context it will be given.
+    *   **Phase 1 (SFT):** Supervised Fine-Tuning teaches the model the foundational language and logic of its domain.
-    *   **Phase 2 (RLAIF):** Reinforcement Learning from Automated Feedback directly rewards the model for taking retrieved context and generating verifiably correct answers to problems.
+    *   **Phase 2 (RLAIF):** Reinforcement Learning from Automated Feedback directly rewards the model for taking retrieved context and generating verifiably correct answers.

 This paper details this complete system, presents an illustrative case study, and argues that this RAG-powered, two-phase training approach is the key to creating the next generation of efficient, adaptable, and trustworthy AI.